 Bloomington, IN 47405

-GRE scores are required from all applicants for admission to IU School of Public Health-Bloomington graduate degree programs.
-GRE scores are valid for five years from the date of the exam.
+GRE scores are optional for admission to most IU School of Public Health-Bloomington graduate degree programs.

-- U.S. citizens with a minimum undergraduate GPA of 3.0 on a 4.0 scale who are applying to the M.S. in Recreation program
+- Waivers considered for U.S. citizens with a minimum undergraduate GPA of 2.8 on a 4.0 scale

 All international applicants whose native language is not English and who have not received any degrees from a university where English is the language of instruction must complete and submit either (1) a minimum TOEFL score of 80, or (2) a minimum IELTS score of 7.